Spanish Benchmark Passages & Running Records / Pasajes Estándar y Registros

-Find students' instructional levels in Spanish by assessing their reading skills with developmentally appropriate texts while recording reading behavior.
-Spanish Benchmark Passages, or Pasajes estándar are short text selections that are one part of a three-part process to help place students at their instructional levels for leveled reading sessions and to assess their readiness to progress to the next level.
+Target students' instructional needs in Spanish by assessing their reading skills with developmentally appropriate texts while recording reading behavior.
+Spanish Benchmark Passages, or Pasajes estándar, are short text selections that are one part of a three-part process to provide effective reading instruction for students and to assess their readiness to progress to more difficult text.

 Spanish Benchmark Passages assess comprehension and reward students' progress from level to level.
 They are one part of a three-part process that provides a more complete assessment of reading behavior and comprehension than any of the parts independently.